 2. Lost nutrients

-Today’s industrial farming practices rob the soil of key fatigue-fighting minerals, says Dr. Edwards, who recommends taking a multivitamin and mineral supplement.
-Supplements contain minerals rarely found in food, such as:
+Today’s industrial farming practices may rob the soil of key fatigue-fighting minerals, some experts say.
+To be sure people are getting the nutrients they need, Dr. Powell recommends taking a multivitamin and mineral supplement.
+In particular, she thinks it is important to take supplements for:

 - Selenium, important for thyroid function and metabolism

 - Iodine, present in the iodized salt that many people with heart disease and high blood pressure avoid.
 “Low iodine states can result in fatigue,” she says.

 Fish are rich in omega-3 fatty acids — but most of us don’t eat enough.
 “I recommend about 1,000 mg of an omega-3 supplement,” says Dr. Powell.
 “My preference is fish oil because it is the long-chain form that our body needs.”